Generic Name: Colistimethate sodium

 Nephrotoxicity can occur and is probably a dose-dependent effect of Colistimethate sodium.
 These manifestations of nephrotoxicity are reversible following discontinuation of the antibiotic.

-Overdosage can result in renal insufficiency, muscle weakness, and apnea (see OVERDOSAGE section).
+Overdosage can result in renal insufficiency, muscle weakness, and apnea (see OVERDOSAGE).
 See PRECAUTIONS, Drug Interactions subsection for use concomitantly with other antibiotics and curariform drugs.

 Respiratory arrest has been reported following intramuscular administration of Colistimethate sodium.
 Impaired renal function increases the possibility of apnea and neuromuscular blockade following administration of Colistimethate sodium.
 Therefore, it is important to follow recommended dosing guidelines.
 See DOSAGE AND ADMINISTRATION section for use in renal impairment.